Purdue-University-IEEE-EMBS/Purdue-University-IEEE-EMBS.github.io/_docs/current-projects/alzheimers-retinal-hearable.md

 nav_order: 3
 ---

-# Alzheimer’s Retinal Scan / Hearable
+## Alzheimer’s Retinal Scan / Hearable

-**Goal:** Create dual-mode tools for early Alzheimer’s detection through retinal imaging and in-ear biosensing.

-## Summary
-This project has two branches.
-The **retinal scanner** uses a +20 D fundus lens and Pi NoIR camera to image retinal biomarkers under IR light.
-The **hearable module** embeds EEG/PPG sensors (MAX30102) in a soft earbud to capture neural and circulatory signals.
-Both systems connect to a shared smartphone app for AI analysis, providing portable, non-invasive screening.

-## Roles
+**Goal:**
+Create a dual-function diagnostic platform using **retinal imaging and in-ear biosensing** to screen for Alzheimer’s disease non-invasively.

+**Impact:**
+Alzheimer’s diagnosis typically requires costly brain imaging or post-symptom cognitive testing.
+This project combines **ophthalmic imaging** and **hearable biosensors** to detect neural and vascular biomarkers through the eye and ear — two of the body’s most accessible diagnostic windows.
+The innovation lies in pairing low-cost hardware with smartphone AI models to deliver **clinic-level insights anywhere**, helping detect disease years before memory loss begins.

+**General Parts & Functionality:**
+Uses an IR fundus camera for retinal scans or an earbud with EEG/PPG sensors for neural and blood-flow monitoring; data sent to a phone app for AI-driven analysis.

+**Roles Involved:**
-- **Hardware:** Assemble LED illumination circuits, integrate sensors (EEG/PPG), and configure Pi/Arduino systems.
+- **Hardware:** Design optical imaging and in-ear sensor systems.
-- **Firmware:** Handle camera capture, signal amplification, and BLE data transfer.
+- **Firmware:** Capture and transmit multi-signal data to mobile interfaces.
-- **AI/ML:** Train models to detect retinal or in-ear signal changes correlated with cognitive decline.
+- **AI/ML:** Train diagnostic models on retinal patterns and EEG features.
+- **CAD Design:** Create compact, patient-friendly form factors.
-- **Research/Biology:** Validate biomarkers and interpret physiological meaning of anomalies.
+- **Research/Biology:** Link retinal/EEG biomarkers to Alzheimer’s pathology.

-- **CAD/Design:** Build custom housings for the earbud and optical adapter.
+**Benefits:**
+Makes **neurological screening affordable, portable, and preventive**, enabling annual home-based checkups that can revolutionize early dementia detection.